jacobeulogio/nixos/README.md

   The configuration is organized into several key directories:

+   - `flake.nix`: The entry point for the entire configuration.
+It defines the outputs of the flake, such as the NixOS configurations for each host.

    - `/hosts`: Contains machine-specific configurations.
 Each subdirectory corresponds to a unique host and defines its hardware, filesystems, and which modules to import.
-       - eulogio/: Configuration for my personal machine.
+       - eulogio: Configuration for my personal machine.
-       - work/: Configurations for work-related machines (bth and thd).
+       - thd & bth: Configurations for work-related machines.

-   - `/modules`: Contains reusable sets of configurations (modules) that can be imported by any host.
-This is where the bulk of the system's logic resides.
+   - `/modules`: Contains reusable sets of configurations (modules) that can be imported by any host such as CLI tools, LSP and applications such as nvim and yazi.
        - core/: The base modules shared by all hosts.
-           - hyprland.nix: Configures the Hyprland window manager and related tools.
-           - packages.nix: Defines the core set of packages to be installed everywhere.
+           - packages.nix: Defines the core set of commmon packages to be installed mostly everywhere.
+           - hyprland.nix: Configures the Hyprland window manager and related packages.
            - settings.nix: Includes common system settings like users, timezone, and locale.
        - work/: Modules specific to my work environment.
            - packages.nix: Installs additional packages needed for work.
            - postgres.nix: Configures a PostgreSQL database.
+Opens firewlall for connectivity and authentication config.
        - games.nix: A module for gaming-related packages and settings.
-       - laptop_amd.nix: Contains hardware-specific tweaks for an AMD laptop.
+       - laptop_amd.nix: Contains AMD specific power-management tweaks for my laptop.

-   - `/shells`: Provides development environments.
-       - python.nix: A development shell with common Python tools.

-   - `flake.nix`: The entry point for the entire configuration.
-It defines the outputs of the flake, such as the NixOS configurations for each host and the development shells.

   How to Use